snasirzadeh/devops-scenario/docs/02-dockerfile-and-compose.md

 ## 1. Dockerfile and containerization

-The root `Dockerfile` installs the requested diagnostic tools without caching the Alpine package index, creates the non-root `debian` user, changes ownership of the required Nginx directories, and runs the web server as `debian` on port 8080.
+The root `Dockerfile` installs the requested diagnostic tools without caching the Alpine package index, creates the non-root `nginx` user, changes ownership of the required Nginx directories, and runs the web server as `nginx` on port 8080.

 ### Build the image